May 10, 2017

 Street Scenes – Digital Art

 I am working on a new series “Street Scenes – Digital Art ” for a t-shirt collection.
 These two paintings are scenes from Montreal.
 I took into consideration that the paintings were going to be printed on white t-shirts.
 So the sides of the paintings were edged off and blurred to enable a more organic position of the image on the t-shirt.
-I will add the t-shirt logo later positioning it on an angle.
+I will add the t-shirt logo later positioning it at an angle.

 Spring in Montreal 2017